Tri-C Gallery East Explores Mental Health Through Art

 HIGHLAND HILLS — An exhibit at the Eastern Campus of Cuyahoga Community College (Tri-C®) focuses on the use of art to explore the concepts of healing and inspiration through the creative process.

-This free exhibit — titled Creative Resilience: Art's Role in Mental Health — is presented by Tri-C's Creative Arts and Pre-Art Therapy departments and Ursuline College's Counseling and Art Therapy department.
+This free exhibit — titled Art as a Path to Peace In a Turbulent World — is presented by Tri-C's Creative Arts and Pre-Art Therapy departments and Ursuline College's Counseling and Art Therapy department.

-The College will also host an arts and music therapy workshop on Feb.
-28, led by Barbara Trauger-Querry.
-The cost to attend is $45, and professionals can earn four continuing education credits for participating.
+The College will also host two workshops on March 6.
+The cost to attend is $45 per workshop, and professionals can earn four continuing education credits for participating.
 To preregister, complete the form at the Arts and Healing Exhibition website.

 The Eastern Campus is located at 4250 Richmond Road in Highland Hills.
 Gallery East is in Room 135 of the Education Center, which is best accessed from Robert Bishop Drive, off Harvard Road.